Semyony/Rest-Inn-App/README.md

 # Rest-Inn REST API App
 ## _The Last Markdown Editor, Ever_
-Rest-Inn is a new company that allows visitors to find and/or book vacation rentals, cabins, beach houses and unique homes, around the world, specifically for short-term rental.
+Rest-Inn is a new company that allows visitors to find and book vacation rentals, cabins, beach houses and unique homes, around the world, specifically for short-term rental.
 ## API
 Allows mangaing Rest-Inn’s customers and properties.
 All HTTP requests are handled using Express.js framework based on RESTful API